• Log inStart now

 Query and alert on usage data

-To help you understand your New Relic usage and billing, we provide a usage UI for understanding your billing-related usage and a UI for managing billing-related data.
-Additionally, you can:
+To help you understand your New Relic usage and billing, we provide a usage UI for understanding your billing-related usage.
+Also, you can run custom NRQL queries to get additional detail, and you can create alert notifications for when your usage has reached certain levels.

 Data ingest usage queries

 The usage UI displays your data ingest over time.
-If you need more detail than the UI provides, you can use NRQL queries like these:
+If you need more detail than the UI provides, you can use a variety of NRQL queries.
+The examples below include two data types:

 Data ingest and query limits

-For information about data ingest limits and query limits, see Query system limits.
+For information about data ingest limits and query limits, see New Relic data limits.

 User count queries

 For a display of your user count, see the usage UI.
 If you need more detail than that, you can use the example NRQL queries below.
-For details about how users are calculated, see User calculations.
+For details about how users are calculated, see Billable user calculations.

 Most New Relic organization have the ability to add core users.
 This section includes queries that will work for those organizations.
 If you're in an older organization that hasn't opted in to unlock core users, see Queries for organizations without core users.